railwayapp/docs/src/docs/reference/support.md

 ## Discord

 Railway has a vibrant community of users and developers on [Discord](https://discord.gg/railway).
 We encourage you to reach out to the community for help with your project.
 The community is a great place to get help with your project, learn new things, and meet other developers.

+Please ensure that you follow these rules in our community:

+- Ask questions in the [✋ ｜ help](https://discord.com/channels/713503345364697088/1006629907067064482) channel
+- Search for your issue first before making a thread
+- Give as much information as you can (see [How to ask for help](#how-to-ask-for-help))
+- Refrain from pinging anyone with the Team or Conductor roles in Discord

+## How to ask for help

+When you reach out for help, either over email or Discord, it's important that you help us help you!
+Please include as much information as you can, including but not limited to:

+- Description of the issue you're facing
+- IDs (Project ID, Service Name/ID, Deployment ID, etc.)
+- Railway environment of your service/deployment
+- Error messages and descriptions
+- Logs (build and/or deploy)
+- Link to GitHub repo/code or template you're using, if applicable

 ## Business Class